Chinese Medicine, Flower Essences

 Humans have been using flowers and flower-infused water for emotional healing since ancient Egypt, Aboriginal Australia, and undoubtedly throughout the world.
 Dr. Edward Bach was the respected Welsh surgeon and bacteriologist who, in the 1930's, developed modern day flower essence therapy.

 Dr. Bach was both a very sensitive healer and also a methodical scientist and Western medical doctor who understood the complexity of humanity.
 Flower essence descriptions are commonly simplified for marketing purposes, making the therapy seem simplistic, when in fact it is richly complex.
 Choosing the wrong remedy will have no affect, adverse or otherwise, which is why self-diagnosis and self-prescription without training, or taking ready-made formulas, might not achieve desired results or go as deeply as we might go in a therapeutic setting together.
+But if you're curious, here are some very basic descriptions of the 38 Bach Remedies.

 ______________________________